Amsterdam: cycling city

 The narrow, winding streets of Amsterdam's historic 17th century city centre aren't ideally suited to travelling by car.
 Pedestrians and cyclists definitely have the upper hand in Amsterdam and most locals swear by their bikes as the best - and often their only - means of transport.

+Amsterdam is a cycling city.
 Nearly every resident of Amsterdam owns a bicycle.
-With an estimated 800,000 bicycles in a city of 811,000 residents (January 2014 figures from the Amsterdam Department for Research and Statistics), it is estimated that there are almost as many bikes in the city as there are permanent residents.
-From couriers to police officers, everyone's on two wheels - and many visitors marvel at the multistorey bike racks.
+With an estimated 847,000 bicycles in the city, figures from the Amsterdam Accessibility Thermometer 2016 show that there are more bikes than residents in Amsterdam.
+The average number of bicycle per household is 1.9.
+From couriers to police officers, everyone's on two wheels - and many visitors marvel at the multi-storey bike racks.

 Biking in Amsterdam: fast & flexible